-- There were over 200 process steps taking place in just one movement.
+There were over 200 process steps taking place in just one movement.

-- More than 10 different trading parties, or separate businesses, were involved alone in the first tier.
+More than 10 different trading parties, or separate businesses, were involved alone in the first tier.

 Excluding Excel, on average 12 different systems were touched somewhere

-You basically have 200 friction points in your supply chain where something could go wrong.
+In short, you have 200 friction points in your supply chain where something could go wrong.

 Once we do that, we remove friction in four key areas:

-Firstly, Real Time Visibility.
+Firstly: Real Time Visibility.

-We take the view of ‘why can’t we just go and get that information from the source and use that to predict what is going to happen next?’.
+We take the view of ‘why can’t we just go and get that information from the source and use that to predict what is going to happen next?’
 The port knows the vessel is there.
-The vessel knows it’s there, so why don’t we bypass that manual information chain and tell people automatically what’s happened.
-And more importantly what’s going to happen next.
+The vessel knows it’s there, so why don’t we bypass that manual information chain and tell people automatically what’s happened, and more importantly what’s going to happen next.

-At the same time as bringing together all the different systems that operate in a supply chain or supply network, we are doing the same for the people.
-We are giving them the tools to see what is happening in real-time, and to talk to each other either as a group across different companies, or as individuals.
+At the same time as bringing together all the different systems that operate in a supply chain, or supply network, we are doing the same for the people.
+We are giving them the tools to see what is happening in real time and to talk to each other either as a group across different companies or as individuals.

-Thirdly, Actionable Insights from Predictive Analytics
+Thirdly: Actionable Insights From Predictive Analytics

 |Gravity User Interface|